 About Sports Without Borders Teams

 Historically sports have played a pivotal role in breaking down cultural barriers and transforming societies worldwide.
 Sports change lives, affect politics, fuel economies, and shape cultures.
-Our Sports Without Borders program unites young athletes and underprivileged children in order to promote team work, encourage athletic achievement, and inspire positive social change in the areas of education, health, and wellness.
-This program offers athletes a unique opportunity to teach skills while experiencing another culture.
+Our Sports Without Borders program unites sports enthusiasts from different cultures in order to promote team work, encourage athletic achievement, and inspire cross-cultural learning.

 Who is right for Sports Without Borders?

 ISL’s Sports Without Borders teams are a great fit for volunteers of all ages and athletic backgrounds.
-Custom teams may be designed for athletic teams of 8 or more.
+Custom programs may be designed for athletic teams of 8 or more.